 Lane control use signs are smaller dynamic message signs with a highly specialized purpose and position over the roadway.
-These signs are only used to implement an operational concept called Active Traffic Management (ATM).
-ATM is not currently planned throughout the Illinois Tollway system, but rather will begin with the easternmost portion of the I-90 corridor.
+These signs are only used to implement an operational concept called implemented on Central Tri-State.
 Lane control use signs must be discussed with the Illinois Tollway prior to inclusion in any Contract.